AtlantaL/Text-Analysis-Visualization-of-Twitter-Posts/README.md

 **Date:** Winter 2020

+### What's in this repository?

-Visual comparison of physical activity and sleep disorder tweets across Canada.
-This is the final project for an advanced visualization course in the health data science program at the University of Calgary.
+This is the final project for an advanced visualization course in the health data science program at the University of Calgary, which looks at visual comparisons between physican activity and sleep disorder tweets across Canada.
 The full report is provided as a pdf, with higher res images available in the folder.

 ### Definition